CosmicLaca/ComfyUI_Primere_Nodes/README.md

 <hr>

 ### Primere KSampler:
-KSampler, no difference between this node and Comfy's KSampler, but by the 'model_concept' input this node automatically handle Turbo mode, no need another workflow or node.
+KSampler, no difference between this node and Comfy's KSampler, but by the 'model_concept' input this node automatically handle Turbo nd Cascade modes, no need another workflow or extra node.

 <a href="./Workflow/readme_images/pksampler.jpg" target="_blank"><img src="./Workflow/readme_images/pksampler.jpg" height="220px"></a>
 <hr>